b-wagn/jackpot/README.md

 ## Overview

 ### Lottery Scheme Trait
+In the module `lotteryscheme`, a trait `LotteryScheme` is provided.
-A trait defining a lottery scheme is provided.
+It defines the interface a lottery scheme should have.
-The trait is `ni_agg_lottery::lotteryscheme::LotteryScheme`.

 ### Implemented Lottery Schemes
+The modules `lotteryscheme::jack` and `lotteryscheme::bls_hash` contain implementors of the lottery trait, namely, the Jackpot lottery scheme and the folklore lottery scheme, respectively.
-To evaluate Jackpot, we have implemented both Jackpot and the folklore lottery scheme using [arkworks](http://arkworks.rs/).
-We also implemented the [FK technique](https://eprint.iacr.org/2023/033.pdf) for precomputing all tickets.
+To evaluate Jackpot, we have implemented both Jackpot and the folklore lottery scheme We also implemented the [FK technique](https://eprint.iacr.org/2023/033.pdf) for precomputing all tickets for Jackpot.
 This is optional and may be done in the background by calling `Jack::fk_preprocess`.
+Additionally, the module `lotteryscheme::vcbased` contains a generic implementation of lotteries from vector commitments.
+In fact, Jackpot is just a concrete instantiation of this generic construction using the KZG vector commitment scheme implemented in `vectorcommitment::kzg`.

 ### Example of Usage
 We use Jack as an example, but any type implementing the trait `LotteryScheme` would work similarly.